Styles of Beyond: Appearances/remixes

-The Megadef track "Superstars" was featured in the games WWE Day of Reckoning, WWE SmackDown vs. RAW, WWE WrestleMania 21, Grant Mohrman did a remix of the track called "Nine Thou" which was featured in the games Need for Speed: Most Wanted, Stuntman: Ignition, "Score International Baja 1000", Both films Real Steel and Lost Boys: The Tribe, and on the TV show Prison Break.
+The Megadef track "Superstars" was featured in the games WWE Day of Reckoning, WWE SmackDown vs. RAW, WWE WrestleMania 21, Grant Mohrman did a remix of the track called "Nine Thou" which was featured in the games Need for Speed: Most Wanted, Stuntman: Ignition, "Score International Baja 1000", Both films Real Steel and Lost Boys: The Tribe, and on the TV shows Friday Night Lights and Prison Break.
 However, the song cut out its dirty lyrics and replaced them with words connected to the games.
 The song "Subculture" (from the unreleased album Terraform) was featured in Tony Hawk's Pro Skater 2 and its subsequent remake Tony Hawk's Pro Skater 1 + 2.
 Styles of Beyond collaborated with Celldweller for a track entitled "Shapeshifter" which appeared on the soundtrack for the movie Redline and also both of the games Need for Speed: Most Wanted and MX vs ATV Untamed.

 The track "Underground Sound" is an opening soundtrack for the first set of Aggressive inline skating tricks in "VG12: Battle My Crew” 1999 skate video.

 Styles of Beyond has collaborated with SpyTech artists: Lexicon, Sandman, 4-Zone, and Divine Styler.
 They have also collaborated with: Awol One, The Crystal Method, and Ryu and Tak performed "Points of Authority" live with Linkin Park in 2001 at the House of Blues.

 On December 17, 2007, it was revealed that DJ Cheapshot and Vin Skully had been chosen and hired to complete the entire score for the upcoming A&E original series L.A.
 Gang Unit, which was slated for an April 2008 release, but has yet to be released.
 DJ Cheapshot opened his own bar called Cheapshot's, which is located in Long Beach, California.
 Ryu was featured along with Bishop Lamont on the track "Dirty Girl Part 2" by Rob Dyrdek (Bobby Light).
 This song is available on iTunes and was performed with Blink-182 drummer Travis Barker in Las Vegas.
 It also was featured on Rob Dyrdek's Fantasy Factory.